lukso-network/network-docker-containers/README.md

 Check the logs to make sure everything is running fine.

 If you have database related issues (`database contains incompatible genesis`), delete the `./data` folder.

+## Monitoring

+We provide another repo which can help you set up monitoring for your node: [`lukso-network/network-docker-monitoring`](https://github.com/lukso-network/network-docker-monitoring)

 ## Images